50 FREE (or almost free) things to do in Gwinnett

 8. Southeastern Railway Museum stands just off Buford Highway in Duluth, and serves as the state’s official transportation museum.
 The museum offers exhibits, education and events for the whole family.

 9. The Gwinnett Environmental and Heritage Center (GEHC) has one of the best outdoor trails in Gwinnett.
 Walk from their building on a quiet, scenic trail near 985 through the woods near I-85.
 The museum features permanent and new exhibits regularly.
 GEHC also offers summer camps and classes for kids.
 Outdoor trails are free.
-Admission to the museum is between $10-$13 for adults and $7-$10 for children.
+Admission to the museum is also free.

 10. The Hudgens Center for Art & Learning always has something going.
 You'll find rotating exhibitions in their various galleries.
 They also host events, like Toddler Friday (just $5!).
 General admission is always free.